ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 General ChatGPT: see patient, write notes or dictate, paste de-identified summary, prompt LLM, paste output into EHR, edit.

-Ambient AI scribe: see patient (tool runs in background), click End Recording, review and approve the note in the EHR.
+Ambient scribe: see patient (tool runs in background), click End Recording, review and approve the note in the EHR.

 The clinician stays present in the room.
 Note-taking runs in the background.